How to address an envelope

 3. Add a stamp

 You’ll typically need to add a stamp on the envelope to make sure it goes through the mail.
-If you’re wondering, how much is a postage stamp?
-It’s currently 63 cents for a standard-sized, rectangular envelope, but it may change.
+If you’re wondering, How much is a postage stamp?
+It’s currently 63 cents for a standard-sized rectangular envelope, but the cost could change.

 If the envelope is heavier, it might require more than one stamp.
-The U.S. Postal Service has information on its site to help calculate the amount of postage you’ll need.
+The United States Postal Service (USPS) has information on its site to help calculate the amount of postage you’ll need.

 How to write a military address on an envelope

-A military address is a bit different from a standard address, but the format and placement for the recipient address are similar.
+A military address is a bit different from a standard address, but the format and placement for the recipient’s address are similar.

 You’ll want to include the recipient’s information in this order:

-- Army and Air Force Post Office (APO), U.S. Navy Fleet Post Office (FPO) or Diplomatic Post Office (DPO) designation; two-letter abbreviation: AA for Armed Forces of the Americas, AE for Armed Forces of Europe or AP for Armed Forces of the Pacific; and nine-digit zip code
+Army and Air Force Post Office (APO), U.S. Navy Fleet Post Office (FPO) or Diplomatic Post Office (DPO) designation; two-letter abbreviation: AA for Armed Forces of the Americas, AE for Armed Forces of Europe or AP for Armed Forces of the Pacific; and ZIP code

 How to address an envelope for international mail

-The format and placement for sending an envelope internationally are the same, but you’ll add the sender’s and recipient’s countries in a separate last line for each.
-In the top left corner, you’ll add your or the sender’s name and address as normal, but you’ll put the sender’s country in a line below the city, state and zip code.
+The format and placement of addresses when sending an envelope internationally are the same, but you’ll add the sender’s and recipient’s countries in a separate last line for each.
+In the top left corner, you’ll add your or the sender’s name and address as normal, but you’ll put the sender’s country in a line below the city, state and ZIP code.

 Addressing envelopes for other purposes